 Landlords can enter their rental properties at certain times, for certain things.
 They must give the right amount of notice, or get their tenant’s permission.
-They must also respect the tenant’s peace and privacy.
+They must also respect the tenant’s reasonable peace, comfort and privacy.

 The property is the tenant’s home